Photography Education for Parents

 “Do I put my pricing on my website or not?”

-I have so often heard this question or even asked it myself.
+I have so often heard this question, and asked it myself.
 As a photographer, is it better to put pricing on my website or not?
-In my earlier years of business, when I was much more insecure and felt like I didn’t want other photographers to be able to see my pricing and undercut my offerings, I decided that it was best to keep my pricing hidden.
-As I progressed in my work, my confidence increased but I still decided to keep my pricing hidden because I felt that I would book more clients if they had to email me first.
+In my earlier years of business I did not have my pricing up on my website for all to see.
+In hindsight, I was insecure back then and honestly felt like if other photographers were able to see my pricing they might somehow copy and undercut my offerings so I decided that it was best to keep my pricing hidden.
+As I progressed in my work and my confidence, I still decided to keep my pricing hidden because I felt that I would book more clients if they had to email me first.
 Surely if they could get some kind of personal interaction and maybe even a link to a full gallery, perhaps someone would reconsider upping their budget to work with me.

-I’ve always kept pricing off of my website until a couple months ago.
-I started getting so many new inquiries that even my virtual assistant was overwhelmed.
-Which is a whole other story about why I decided to hire my virtual assistant, Jen Madigan, because I’ve always struggled to keep up with emails.
-And the thing is, most people who emailed me weren’t booking because I was just simply out of their budget.
+And for 12 years I kept pricing off of my website, until a couple months ago when I realized that I was getting so many new inquiries that even my virtual assistant was overwhelmed (which is a whole other story about why I decided to hire my virtual assistant, Jen Madigan, because I’ve always struggled to keep up with emails) But despite getting 10+ inquiries a day, the thing is, most people who emailed me weren’t even booking me because I was just simply out of their budget.

 I’ve since asked myself, why did I wait so long to put my pricing up on my site?
-Is it really only beneficial when you’re getting a large volume of inquiries?
-Below I’ve listed out some reasons why you might want to consider putting pricing on your website or not.
+Is it really only beneficial when you’re getting a large volume of inquiries or might it be universally beneficial?
+So I gave it some thought and I’ve listed out some reasons below why you might want to consider putting pricing on your website or not.

 Why putting your pricing on your website might be helpful for your business